Program Assistant: Job Description

 - Work with other Foundation departments to ensure timely delivery and processing of grant-related information, and facilitate rapid response to internal questions as they arise

-- Update grant files in Fluxx, resolve inconsistencies, and prepare reports
+- Keep grant files in the Foundation's file management system up to date; resolve inconsistencies, and prepare reports

 - Assist with planning and coordinating arrangements for on- and off-site meetings

 The ideal candidate would hold a bachelor's degree, preferably in the arts or humanities, or would be a student currently working toward an MA or equivalent.
-A minimum of 2–3 years full-time experience in a fast-paced, high-volume office environment and experience with grants administration would be preferred.
+Full-time experience in a fast-paced, high-volume office environment and experience with grants administration is preferred but not required.
+Applicants should possess:

-- Ability to work with minimal direct supervision and manage multiple projects, while being a committed team player
+- Proven ability to take direction but also to work with minimal direct supervision and manage multiple projects, while being a committed team player

 - Excellent written and oral communication skills